mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Default value:       | _none_
-> Type:                | optional file or directory path
+> Type:                | strings, file, or directory, optional
-> Command-line option: | `--constraints=`…
+> Command-line option: | `--constraints=…`
 > Standard file:       | `cabal.config`

-Constraints file, or directory containing a constraints file, to override any `cabal.config` files included in the [source directory](/guide/#source-directory).
+Constraints file, or directory containing a constraints file, to override any `cabal.config` files which may or may not be included in the [source directory](/guide/#source-directory).

-Any specified directory must contain a file named _`name-version`_`.cabal.config`, matching the label.
+The file format must match the output of `cabal freeze`.
+Any specified directory must contain a file named _`name-version`_`.cabal.config`, matching the application label.

 Intended to support explicitly declaring the dependencies of any application which does not already include a constraints file.